Selective School Guide: Inner West Sydney — Ryde, Strathfield, Burwood & More

 Preparation Strategy for Inner West Families

-Whether you're targeting Fort Street, one of the partially selective schools, or a combination, the preparation approach follows the same core principles.
+Whether you are targeting Fort Street, one of the partially selective schools, or a combination, the preparation approach follows the same core principles.
 The NSW Selective High School Test is identical regardless of which school you list — the difference is in the competition level for each school's places.

 Inner West Selective School Preparation Checklist